osg-htc/user-documentation/documentation/PATh/htc_workloads/containers/containers-docker.md

 ========================================

-This guide is meant to accompany the instructions for using containers in the Open Science Pool.
-You can use your own custom container to run jobs in the Open Science Pool, and we assume that those containers are built using Docker.
+This guide is meant to accompany the instructions for using containers in the PATh Facility.
+You can use your own custom container to run jobs in the PATh Facility, and we assume that those containers are built using Docker.
 This guide describes how to create your own Docker container "image" (the blueprint for the container).
 Once you have created your custom image, you will need to register the image as described further down in this guide.